 Service to Southern Methodist University students, faculty and staff is the primary goal of all libraries at SMU.
-The libraries of the University contain more than 2.9 million volumes.
-PONI, a fully interactive Web- and Windows-based client-server system, features access to bibliographic records of materials housed in all SMU libraries and hypertext links to other databases, digitized collections and relevant websites.
+The libraries of the University contain more than three million volumes.
+The fully interactive Web- and Windows-based library catalog system features access to bibliographic records of materials housed in all SMU libraries and hypertext links to other databases, digitized collections and relevant websites.

-SMU libraries rank first in total volumes held among non-Association of Research Libraries universities in the United States.
+SMU libraries rank first in total volumes held among non-ARL (Association of Research Libraries) universities in the United States.
 The SMU libraries comprise the largest private research library in the Southwest and rank third within the region in total volumes, after the University of Texas at Austin and Texas A&M University.
 SMU libraries are one of the greatest assets of the University.